 - Except… as we have often considered in modern times, what if the Princesses didn’t want any part of this particular transaction?

 - What if…what if Dragons are a particular kind of magic, such that things which are just metaphors for us (“You are what you eat”)…are perfectly true for them?
-So if the Princess ate the Dragon, she would become a Dragon….
+So if the Princess ate the Dragon (or part of the Dragon?) she would become a Dragon….

 - …but still be the Princess; neither birth nor title is overruled by transmogrification in any constitution I know.
 And thus, then, did the Princess-Dragon rule over all, and all did rejoice…